fflorey/pixoo64rgb/README.md

 ```

 # Documentation for Divoom64Communicator - class
+This class is performing all the calls to the DIVOOM64-Device.
+All of the following calls are conducted by calling the device via http in your local network.
+### playBuzzer ( int ActiveTimeInCycle, int OffTimeInCycle, int PlayTotalTime );
+Play the buzzer.
+Example: If you want to get 5 beeps in one second you will use: playBuzzer ( 100,100,1000);

+### int sendRGB(RGB *screen);
+This function will send the screen to the Device.
+This function is
+necessary to make any other graphics operation (e.g. fillRGB)
 ###    int clearAllTexts();
 Clear all texts on display which are drawn with `sendText`, `sendScrollText`.
 ###    int resetPicID();